seahax/devcontainer/README.md

 - AWS: `.aws`
 - NPM: `.npmrc`
 - Doctl: `.config/doctl/config.yaml`
-  - NOTE: This is not linked to the remote Doctl config, because its not safe to share.
-It's linked to a separate file purely for persistence across rebuilds.
+  - NOTE: This is _not_ linked to the remote Doctl config, because it's not safe to share.
+It's linked to a _separate_ file purely for persistence across rebuilds.
 Doctl credentials will need to be setup once in the devcontainer.

 ## Getting Started